 - Place mixture in a blender or a food processor, add the tomato paste as well as the chicken stock and coconut milk.
 Process or blend until smooth.

 - Pour the mixture back in the skillet and bring to a simmer.

-- Add the shrimps and spinach and cook, covered, for about 5 minutes, until the shrimps are just cooked.
+- Add the shrimp and spinach and cook, covered, for about 5 minutes, until the shrimp are just cooked.